|Capital City||Santo Domingo|

 The Dominican Republic boasts an astonishingly varied landscape that makes it a compelling destination for family holidays, from alpine wilderness to tropical rainforest, from mangrove swamps to cultivated savannahs, from vast desert expanses to the world's oldest city.
 And then there's the exquisite, palm-fringed, white Caribbean beaches.

-This a growing eco-tourist destination but also has an intriguing culture and history embracing the early cave-dwelling Tainos, La Isabela, Columbus’s colony, and Spain’s first new world city, Santo Domingo.
+This is a growing eco-tourist destination but also has an intriguing culture and history embracing the early cave-dwelling Tainos, La Isabela, Columbus’s colony, and Spain’s first new world city, Santo Domingo.

 Head for the southeastern part of the Dominican Republic, where the best beaches and tourist facilities make it ideal for family holidays.
 The best resorts are Bavaro and Punta Cana, although Playa Dorada is the largest and hence often the one where you'll find the best deals.
+In Punta Cana, make sure to go exploring in an adventure buggy – drivers must be 18+, but any age can be a passenger.

 Seek out more great beaches on the less-built-up Samana peninsula, where you can view migrating humpback whales.
 Colonial Santo Domingo is full of old Spanish buildings to admire.
 At Cabarete, a dynamic watersports centre, laugh at the teenagers trying to look cool kiteboarding or try to windsurf with your own.